BrandonXu6106/obsidianpublish/content/thoughts/Sybil Attack.md

 Sybil attacks are also called sock puppetry

-Creating a large number of pseudonymous identities and uses them to gain a disproportionately large influence (e.g. control of >50% nodes allows you to 'override' the [[consensus]])
+Creating a large number of pseudonymous identities and uses them to gain a disproportionately large influence (e.g. control of >50% nodes allows you to 'override' the [[consensus.md]])

 **3E's of Preventing Sybil Attacks**